AugustinMauroy/espm/spec.md

 ## Questions ???

-- How to store the import map, knowing that you need dependence and dev dependence?
+- How to handle workspaces?
-- How to store the package information, knowing that you need to store the version and the scope?
 - How to download the CLI tool
-- How to handle workspaces?
 - How to execute a package like `npx`?

 ## CLI